 Ages 7-18 & families; SLPs

 Stuttering U. is a two-part program designed for children who stutter, their families, and speech-language pathologists.
 The 3-day “summer camp” portion of Stuttering U. allows children who stutter to meet and interact in a fun, supportive environment.
 Children have an opportunity learn about stuttering, take communication risks, and develop meaningful relationships with their peers.
 Participants are empowered to discover their voices in order to become more confident and effective communicators.
-Parents have an opportunity to participate in the “parent track,” which is provides parents with practical knowledge and tips to support the communication needs of their child.
+Parents have an opportunity to participate in the “parent track,” which provides parents with practical knowledge and tips to support the communication needs of their child.

 The 2-day continuing education portion of Stuttering U. provides speech-language pathologists with current research on best clinical practices in childhood stuttering.
 Content focuses on the nature and causes of stuttering, evaluation, treatment, report/goal writing, and counseling.
 Participants will earn 1.2 ASHA CEU hours (12 hours).